-Since efficient markets incorporate publicly available information, it is important that estimations of the effects of monetary policy on asset prices incorporate only unanticipated policy changes.
-In an important paper, Kuttner (2001) showed how to measure unanticipated policy changes by using data from the market for federal funds futures, in which investors make bets on future values of the federal funds interest rate.
+Since efficient markets incorporate publicly available information, it is important that estimations of the effects of monetary policy on asset prices incorporate only unanticipated changes in policy from investors.
+In an important paper, Kuttner (2001) showed how to measure unanticipated changes in policy by using data from the market for federal funds futures, in which investors make bets on future values of the federal funds interest rate.
 By comparing the target for the funds rate announced by the FOMC after its policy meeting to the value previously expected by traders in the fed funds futures market, Kuttner estimated the surprise component of the change in the fed funds target rate.
 Regression of changes in asset prices over a short window around FOMC announcements on this monetary policy surprise yields an estimate of the impact of unanticipated policy changes on those asset prices.
 The underlying idea is that the policy action was determined based on data available before the event window, ruling out reverse causality running from changes in asset prices to the policy action.

 Kuttner's (2001) insight has been extended and a number of alternative measures of monetary policy surprises are now available.
 Gürkaynak, Sack, and Swanson (2005) incorporated information from various futures contracts related to future short-term interest rates, covering market expectations for interest rates beyond the current meeting and collectively spanning the expected path of future short rates out to a horizon of about one year.
-In addition, they used highfrequency data in order to measure monetary policy surprises over a tight window of 30 minutes around the announcement, which substantially improves the precision of the estimates relative to Kuttner's daily windows.
-Gürkaynak et al. showed that their monetary surprise can be divided into two parts: a "target factor" that measures news about the current target for the funds rate and is conceptually similar to Kuttner's measure, and a "path factor" that includes news about the funds rate's expected future path and thus captures the Fed's forward guidance about monetary policy.
-Gürkaynak et al. found that the path factor played an important role in determining long-term bond yields and other asset prices.
-Nakamura and Steinsson (2018b) used the same futures contracts as Gürkaynak et al., but measured the policy surprise series as the first principal component (that is, the main common factor) of the high-frequency futures rate changes around FOMC announcements; their policy surprise approximately corresponds to the average of the target and path factors.
-Bauer and Swanson (2022) constructed a similar monetary surprise measure but revised and extended the dates and times of FOMC announcements back to 1988.
+In addition, they used high-frequency data in order to measure monetary policy surprises over a tight window of 30 minutes around the announcement, which substantially improves the precision of the estimates relative to Kuttner's daily windows.
+Gürkaynak et al. showed that their monetary surprise can be divided into two parts: a "target factor" that measures news about the current target for the funds rate and is conceptually similar to Kuttner's measure, and a "path factor" that includes news about the funds rate's expected future path and thus captures the Fed's forward